 The third scenario Rachel outlines is a lot more common than you might think.
 She points out that many times, with wedding photo contracts especially, you may have a contract with the bride and groom, but then a generous family member wants to pay the bill.
 “In many situations,” Rachel points out, “if you sign a wedding photography contract with the bride and groom, the wedding photography contract is only for the bride and groom.
 In some states, if mom pays, that may invoke some responsibilities that you, as the wedding photographer, have to mom.”

 Model releases are another big-ticket discussion for Rachel.
-“Most model releases are simply the client giving permission to the photographer to use the images, but they’re not giving permission for the florist, the stationery designer, the venue and all of those other vendors to use them in their businesses,” Rachel suggests that to solve this, you must have the proper commercial language in the photography contract template.
+“Most model releases are simply the client giving permission to the photographer to use the images, but they’re not giving permission for the florist, the stationery designer, the venue and all of those other vendors to use them in their businesses.”
+To solve this, Rachel suggests, you must have the proper commercial language in the photography contract template.
 “I would be willing to bet nine out of ten wedding photographers don’t realize that,” Rachel says wistfully.

 Let Contracts Be the Bad Guy